Aogunmefun/coup-game/README.md

 # Installation Instructions

 The game runs in two seperate places.
 One will be the back-end, responsible for the game logic.
 Second is the front-end which contains the UI for the game.
+These are all in the  [release] folder.

+Inside thes folders, you'll find:

-In the [dist] folder, you will find the back-end server.
+In the [release/server] folder, you will find the back-end server.
 This is already compiled into an executable file that can be launched simply by double clicking on the file.

-In the [gui/build] folder, you will find the UI.
+In the [release/ui] folder, you will find the UI.
 Double click on the "index.html" to open up the GUI in a browser window

-After that, you should be good to go
+After that, you should be good to go!